drigues/beepicc/README.md

-# 🌐 Beepi.cc — Open Bio-Link Page Platform (Ruby on Rails)
+# 🌐 Beepi.cc — Bio-Link Page Platform

 Beepi.cc is a clean, modern, and **free bio link manager** — built with **Ruby on Rails 7**, **Tailwind CSS**, and deployed on **Heroku**.
-Creators can build customizable public link pages (like Linktree or Carrd) with support for analytics, profile editing, and responsive design.
+Creators can build customizable public link pages (like Linktree or Beacons) with support for analytics, profile editing, and responsive design.

 ---